SapienzaNLP/zebra/README.md

 | WG      | Winograd Schema Challenge is a dataset for commonsense reasoning. | [WG](https://github.com/allenai/winogrande) |

-This KB is where the retriever fetches relevant examples for the input question during the knowledge generation step.
+This KB is where the retriever fetches relevant examples for the input question.
 The KB is organized in two components: the explanations and the document indexes.

 The explanations are organized in splits, one for each training set (e.g. `csqa-train-gemini`).
 Each sample contains an ID (compliant with the original sample ID in the relative training set) and a list of explanations.
 There is also a dedicated split which contains all the samples of every split.
 You can access the explanations at the following link: